 MassMutual’s Moody’s rating

-Haven Life offers coverage issued by MassMutual, a more than 160-year-old life insurer with an Aa2 rating from Moody’s.
-That means MassMutual has received the third highest of Moody’s 21 ratings.
-An Aa rating from Moody’s is considered high quality, with minimal risk.
+Haven Life offers coverage issued by MassMutual, a more than 160-year-old life insurer with an Aa3 (High Quality) rating from Moody’s.
+That means MassMutual has received the fourth highest of Moody’s 21 ratings.

 Other ratings to consider